Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Summary and conclusions

-With the application of our set of Bayesian methods on the \emph{XMM}-COSMOS survey, we demonstrated that it is possible to reconstruct the distributions of the main AGN X-ray spectral parameters that are essentially consistent with previous results, albeit in an automatic way and using a single physically motivated spectral model, and a single sample limited to 819 sources with mostly low S/N. Our method can be readily applied to larger surveys, e.g., the XXL \citep{Pierre2016} and eRASS \citep{Merloni2012} surveys, which will allow us to perform a detailed study of the parameters of interest and of their interplay, which is our next step of the application of our methods.
+With the application of our set of Bayesian methods on the \emph{XMM}-COSMOS survey, we have demonstrated that it is possible to reconstruct distributions of the main AGN X-ray spectral parameters that are essentially consistent with previous results, albeit in an automatic way and using a single physically motivated spectral model and a single sample limited to 819 sources with mostly low S/N. Our method can be readily applied to larger surveys, for example the XXL \citep{Pierre2016} and the eROSITA all-sky survey \citep{Merloni2012} surveys, which will allow us to perform a detailed study of the parameters of interest and of their interplay, which is our next step in the application of our methods.

 \begin{appendix}